 Final Thoughts

-Job interviews can be daunting, but they don’t have to be.
+Job interviews can be nerve-wracking, but they don’t have to be.
 By preparing ahead of time and knowing what to expect, you’ll increase your chances of impressing your potential employer.
 Good luck!